Powers of Attorney Victoria

 1. Enduring Power of Attorney (Financial)

 Appoint a person or professional to manage your financial affairs, including any related legal matters.
-You can appoint State Trustees as your Enduring Power of Attorney (Financial)
+You can appoint State Trustees as your Financial Enduring Power of Attorney in Victoria

 2. Enduring Power of Attorney (Personal)

 Appoint a person or professional to make non-medical decisions relating to your personal situation and lifestyle.
-You cannot appoint State Trustees as your Enduring Power of Attorney (Personal)
+You cannot appoint State Trustees as your Personal Enduring Power of Attorney.

 3. Medical Treatment / Appointment of Medical Treatment Decision Maker

-Similar to a Power of Attorney, this document allows you to appoint a person or professional to legally make medical treatment decisions in the event you can’t due to injury or illness.
+Like a Power of Attorney, this document allows you to appoint a person or professional to legally make medical treatment decisions if you can’t due to injury or illness.
 You cannot appoint State Trustees as your Medical Treatment Decision Maker.

 Book an appointment